Azalea japonica is a small heath shrub that provides evergreen, bushy growth.

 Pruning Azalea japonica

 It isn’t necessary to prune the plant.
-Nonetheless, if you wish to balance the shape or reduce the size of your azalea, wait for blooming to be over.
+Nonetheless, if you wish to balance the shape or reduce the size of your azalea, wait until blooming is over.

 - Favor light and delicate pruning rather than drastic cutting back.